MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/ExperimentWithoutLimits.md

 * STEP 4: How will you quickly test this hypothesis?
 How will you adjust if your test does not have the desired result?

 `Improve health`:
-* by exercising at home three times a week following a Nike Workout phone app Getting Started plan for four weeks I'll increase my functional strength
+* by exercising at home up to three times a week following a Nike Workout phone app Getting Started plan for four weeks I'll increase my functional strength
-* review exercises the morning before exercising
+* after each exercise I'll write my thoughts about the workout in a Workout Diary on Notion
 * find replacement exercises if necessary
 * during morning routine (~6:35)

 `Find new ideas`:
-* read a book for two hours or a chapter, whichever comes first
+* read Thinking Fast and Slow for two hours or a chapter, whichever comes first
 * do it four times a week
 * during evening routine (~20:30)
 * until you read it
 * take notes

-`Find niches I can solve`:
-* Hacker News?
-Job postings?
-Open Source Projects?
-* do `Cracking the Coding Interview` or `HackerRank` or `LeetCode` or `FireCode`
-* commit two hours to doing a personal project
+`Find and solve niches`:
+* pursue projects on a language, project setup and tooling level to create products beloved by users
+* doing Codewars puzzles will improve my algorithmic thinking and syntax
+* contributing to an open source project will expose me to new ideas, people, technology and teach me how to better communicate
+* reread Code Complete and Clean Code to extract more knowledge about development mastery
+* need more ideas: Hacker News, job postings, open source projects are all great sources
+* do only one thing each day to avoid context switching

 `Meet capable people`:
 * every Friday at 18:00 I'll call a friend that I haven't heard from the longest